Civil and Environmental Engineering

 CE 6504.
 Water and Wastewater Treatment Processes.
 3 Credits.

 Theory and application of commonly used processes.
 Sedimentation, coagulation, filtration, disinfection, gas transfer, activated sludge, trickling filters, oxidation ponds, sorption, and sludge stabilization and disposal.
 Process combinations to produce treatment systems.
-Prerequisite: CE 6503.
+Nanotechnology and water reuse systems.
+Prerequisite: CE 3520.
+(Spring, Every Year).

 CE 6505.
 Environmental Impact Assessment.
 3 Credits.